dannyvfilms/gptemailsummary/README.md

 # GPT Email Summary
 Uses Gmail and OpenAI's APIs to summarize emails through a python server and iOS Shortcut.
-This usecase was inspired by Justin Alvey's post on Twitter, which I was unable to find the source code for. https://t.co/TLIoW48rLg
+This usecase was inspired by Justin Alvey's post on Twitter, which I was unable to find the source code for, and decided to code manually through ChatGPT. https://t.co/TLIoW48rLg

 This code uses the Gmail API to call for the latest unread emails from your inbox.
 It uses HTML and code filtering to avoid hitting OpenAI's token limit for marketing based emails.
 The contents of those emails are given to OpenAI with pre-written instructions (By Justin Alvey with minor additions) to summarize the emails.
-That output is given to an iOS Shortcut, which is used on MacOS or iOS to start the process.
+That output is given to an iOS Shortcut, which is used on MacOS or iOS to start the process and return the result.
 Siri will read out the summary, or code has been provided in the Shortcut to integrate with ElevenLabs.
 All emails will also be marked as read during the process.

 This process requires the python script to be running constantly on a home computer or Raspberry Pi.
 It has been packaged as a Docker container to be able to run automatically on startup.
 To run this script outside of your home network, it will also require a (free) Cloudflare Tunnel or something similar.
 See the instructions below.